bloomen/transwarp/README.md

 Every bubble represents a task and every arrow an edge between two tasks.
 The first line within a bubble is the task name.
-The second line denotes the task type which can be one of root, consume, consume_any, wait, and wait_any.
-The third line denotes task id and the number of parents, respectively.
+The second line denotes the task type followed by the task id and the number of parents.

 ## API doc